The End of The Guelph Mercury and The Future of The Hamilton Spectator

 Two weeks ago, The Toronto Star outsourced its printing operations to Transcontinental Inc. and shut down its massive printing operation in Vaughan.
 Transcontinental’s contract with The Toronto Star is for five years, and renewable.

-How much longer will a declining printing publication industry support two printing presses in the same City?
+How long will a declining printing publication industry support two printing presses in the same City?

-I cannot emphasis enough the significance of the printing press as a signal of the future for TheSpec and its headquarters.
+I cannot emphasize enough the significance of the printing press as a signal of the future for TheSpec and its headquarters.

 The Hamilton Market